fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 I have lived with and loved dogs my whole life and have worked with them for 19 years.
 I started a pet sitting/dog walking business in 1997 and have been training since 2005.
-I live in Oak Park, Michigan with my husband Robert, our pit bull mix Daisy,and our senior cat Posey.
+I live in Oak Park with my husband Robert, our fast-growing pup Cleo, and a silly kitty named Purrscilla.

 One of my primary personal and professional goals is to help dogs live happy lives with their human guardians.
 By teaching people how to communicate with their pets